pachonk/omniauth-nyulibraries/README.md

 ## OAuth2
 ### Now you're authenticating with power

 Congrats!
-Your app is now connected to the __NYU Libraries login service__.
-It’s an OAuth2 provider which means that it offers your client applications the ability to authenticate and request resources (e.g. _username_).
-Users can now authenticate from any one of the myriad login options __NYU Libraries login service__ offers, and your app will be able to properly identify them.
+Your application is now connected to the __NYU Libraries login service__.
+It’s an OAuth2 provider which means that it follows an [open standard](http://oauth.net/2/) that offers your client applications the ability to authenticate and request resources (e.g. _username_).
+Users can now authenticate from any one of the myriad login options __NYU Libraries login service__ offers, and your application will be able to properly identify them.

+Using `Omniauth`, this strategy give you the resource `omniauth.auth`, which is a hash (as you can see [here](https://github.com/NYULibraries/omniauth-nyulibraries/tree/feature/documentation#example-auth-hash)) that gives you information about the authenticated user.
+What this means is that users no longer have to be restricted to be registered on your application!